SkyRaider95/ENSC251-Final-Project/README.txt

 	Added non-verbose and verbose modes to project.cpp (Jin: I will turn them into advancedParserClasses) Added functions that calculate and gives statistics back to the user Functions appear to be working properly
-	Currently working on unmatched types
+	(Finish but only works with bool, int, float, and strings)Currently working on unmatched types
 Bonus:

 Misc: